shwina/still-magic/_en/process.md

 If any of the tests fail,
 the continuous integration system notifies people by sending out email or texting them.

-We will explain how to implement continuous integration in {% include ref key="s:integrate" %}.
+We will explain how to implement continuous integration in {% include xref key="s:integrate" %}.
 From a developer's point of view, its key benefit is that it ensures the project is always in a runnable state.
 This may not seem important if you don't have to hand it in until next week,